angeline-messenger/.github/profile/README.md

 # AngeLine
 ## The text-messenger of God.
-AngeLine is an entirely query-based SMS/MMS messaging service for instant Biblical scripture.
-Supported requests include:
+AngeLine is a query-based SMS/MMS messaging service for instant Biblical scripture.
+Request types include:
 - Books (URLs)
 - Chapters (under 1600 characters)
 - Verses (Individual and ranges)
-- Translations (See below)
 ## Supported Translations
-The translation can be switched by appending the respective acronomic abbreivation after any valid request (e.g. Matthew 4:19 NASB).
-The following is an actively changing list of the supported translations:
+The translation can be specified by appending it's respective abbreviation at the end of any valid request (e.g. Matthew 4:19 NASB).
+The following is a list of the currently supported translations organized by language:
 - Dutch (NL):
   - De Statenvertaling (DSV)
 - English (EN):